We have a large body of knowledge that teaches us how to do the work, but few resources that teach us how to get the work.

 What Does the Alternative Look Like?

 The BVFLS world is a wonderful, honorable profession … it’s been very good to all of us.
 We get to help people and solve problems – sometimes big ones.
 But BVFLS is not a life’s calling.
-We somehow fell into this profession and so the pursuit of what we do is not likely to be an end in and of itself.
+We all somehow fell into this profession; thus, the pursuit of what we do is not likely to be an end in and of itself.

 That’s why the primary goals of our practices should be to generate the time, money, and freedom we need to create the experiences that matter most in our lives.

-I can help you (and your family) get to whatever your “RV-equivalent” experience is by helping you design and grow your practice.
+I can help you get to whatever your “RV-equivalent” experience is by helping you design and grow your practice.
 Imagine what it looks like to you.
-That is your alternative: a life with less stress, more stability, and a greater financial impact in and with your practice or position.
+That is the alternative: a life with less stress, more stability, and a greater financial impact in and with your practice or position.

 How Do You Get There?

-A common thread among the colleagues I talk to is a desire for more direction when it comes to developing new practice development, management, positioning, and pricing skills.
+A common thread among the colleagues I talk to is a desire for more direction when it comes to expanding their current practice development and practice management skills.
 They want to know what to do and how to do it because they’ve given up believing they’ll find the time to figure “it” out by themselves.

-People also mention their need for help with follow through and accountability when it comes to implementing new practice skills.
-Given life’s propensity to get in the way, we all can empathize with this perspective: it takes a village to create, implement, and monitor our action plans.
+People also mention their need for help with follow through and accountability when it comes to the strategies and tactics of building their practice.
+They know what they need to do … they just don’t do it.
+Given life’s propensity to get in the way, we know it takes a village to create and implement our action plans.

-All of which will contribute to your ability to generate leads and convert prospects into clients on a consistent, predictable basis.
+To get there, I offer individual and group coaching programs depending on your specific needs.
+But my over-riding theme is to increase your ability to generate leads and convert prospects into profitable clients on a consistent, predictable basis.

-You are looking to collaborate with an alliance of like-minded people.
-A group has 4-6 BVFLS professionals – from sole practitioners to appraisers who are in charge of or work in practices for small, medium, and large firms.
-Everyone brings something to the table, which encourages the cross-innovation and creative thinking you need to design and grow your practice.
+- Switch to group coaching because you want to collaborate with an alliance of like-minded people.
+A group has 4-6 BVFLS professionals – from sole practitioners to appraisers who are in charge of or work in practices for their firms.
+Everyone brings something to the table, which encourages the cross-innovation and creative thinking you need to grow your practice.

 Here’s what I offer

-- Two 60- to 75-minute video calls per month (for group coaching, the calls are recorded just in case you have a schedule conflict).
+- Two 60-minute video calls per month (group calls are recorded just in case you have a schedule conflict).

 - Current resources that explain and illustrate all of the strategies, tactics, and tools we discuss.